 Should I enable WireGuard on the EdgeRouter X?

 WireGuard isn’t natively supported on all ER-X firmware versions.
-If you specifically need WireGuard, you may need a compatible EdgeOS version or a separate device to handle WireGuard and route traffic through ER-X. How to use microsoft edge vpn
+If you specifically need WireGuard, you may need a compatible EdgeOS version or a separate device to handle WireGuard and route traffic through ER-X.

 How do I troubleshoot a VPN that won’t connect?